Phylliida/WasmNotes/File System.md

 - File system implemented in a wasm file

 ## In memory file system implemented externally

+This is commonly done in javascript, where there is no file system access.

 This may have a performance advantage, but comes with extra functionality outside of wasm that needs to be maintained.